wmakley/wmakley.github.io/_drafts/things-i-wish-other-languages-borrowed-from-ruby.md

 * npm (big surprise)
 * yarn (inherited the sins of npm, now has nothing to offer since npm has a lock file)

 I honestly do not know the semantics of most of the npm commands.
 They seem to alter package.json and package-lock.json willy nilly, or not at all (if you don't specify `-S`).
 Obviously "node_modules" is just awful, hundreds of MB of duplicated vendored dependencies for every project and pathological transitive dependencies.
-At leat [pnpm][pnpm] fixes this.
+At least [pnpm][pnpm] fixes this.

 Also what should be a dependency vs a devDependency?
 This is unclear at best on most projects.